radhakrishnabl96/demo_2/README.md

 # github_demo_2
-Creating a new Github repository using the web-interface
+Creating a new Github repository using the web-interface.
+1. Linking the github repository to the local repository.